vivianaramos6/Fitness_Tracker_App/README.md

 # TODO: Replace with your team name

 ## Our Team
-Viviana V. Ramos Vivoni, Adaora Michelle Igwe, Amanda Chinaza Eni
+Viviana V. Ramos Vivoni, Adaora Michelle Igwe, Amanda Chinaza Eni, Melanie Jackson

 ## How to run the streamlit app